Assurance Companies Act 1909

 The Assurance Companies Act 1909 (9 Edw.
 7. c.
-49) was an act of the Parliament of the United Kingdom regulating motor vehicle insurance.
-It became the catalyst for the Road Traffic Act 1930 (20 & 21 Geo.
+49) was an act of the Parliament of the United Kingdom that consolidated enactments relating to life assurance companies and extended the regulatory framework to other classes of assurance and insurance business.

+The act regulated motor vehicle insurance and became the catalyst for the Road Traffic Act 1930 (20 & 21 Geo.
 5. c.
 43).

+Provisions

+Repealed enactments

+Section 37 of the act repealed five enactments, listed in the ninth schedule to the act.